 A symbol of fertility, wisdom, love, divine support

 In art, the pear shape has been symbolic of the female form for centuries, alluding to sensuality, sexuality, femininity, fertility and fruitfulness.
-Fruits and pear flowers have often been subjects for artists in various periods, from delicate Japanese paintings to famous painters such as Claude Monet and Georgia O'Keeffe.
+Fruits and pear blossoms have often been subjects for artists in various periods, from delicate Japanese paintings to famous painters such as Claude Monet and Georgia O'Keeffe.

-A cold-hardy, water- and light-loving fruit tree
+A cold-hardy, water and light-loving fruit tree

 photo source: wood-database.com